3 Ninjas: High Noon at Mega Mountain: Critical response

 Joe Leydon of Variety wrote: "Only small children with limited attention spans will be impressed by the lackluster kung-foolishness".

 Anita Gates of The New York Times says "things are sad when Hulk Hogan gives the most touching performance in the film".
 Gates calls the film "interminably boring" but concedes it is possible young children might enjoy it.

+Legacy

 The film was later released in a trilogy set along with the second and third films in the franchise, and has since seen a nostalgic revival.
 Simon of "The Mighty 90s" called it "the most 90s movie you can watch", also stating it had the most complex and impressive fight scenes of the franchise.